evil-mind-evil-sword/.github/profile/README.md

 > — *The Sword of Doom*

 This organization holds open-source tools made by _tool users_.
-We liberally make use of AI agents, but we trust in our expertise in software to curate the work these agents perform.
+To develop our tools, we make liberal use of AI agents.
+We curate the work that these agents perform, using good software design principles and taste.
 This organization is not a business, although businesses are free to use our tools.

 ## The Philosophy